-In some instances, files may be exchanged between consumer and operator – an order confirmation, or an electronic bill, perhaps.
+In some instances, files may exchange between consumer and operator – an order confirmation, or an electronic bill, perhaps.
 Once more, these files will frequently contain personal, identifying consumer data.

 After a chat session

 Ordinarily, companies who use live chat software on their websites integrate the technology with their CRM or database.
-The data gathered both before and during the chat can be used to automatically add or update entries, keeping a constant loop between website and customer records.
+They can then use the data gathered both before and during the chat to automatically add or update entries, keeping a constant loop between website and customer records.

 It is also common practice to use the data from live chat to populate web or sales reports.
 Again, this can entail the extraction and usage of consumer data beyond the original website visit or chat session.